New construction closing costs are typically higher than the closing costs for an existing home.

 It’s worth noting that high-end custom builders typically don’t offer concessions of any kind.
 The buyers are often responsible for the title policy cost and get jumbo loans.

-As an FYI, for existing home purchases the seller typically has a copy of the survey and can provide it to the buyer, thus saving the buyer that expense.
+As an FYI, for existing home purchases the seller typically have a copy of the survey and can provide it to the buyer, thus saving the buyer that expense.